-The membership of Peace Officers Research Association of California (PORAC) is composed of member associations and individuals from public safety.
+The membership of the Peace Officers Research Association of California (PORAC) is composed of member associations and individuals from public safety.
 Generally, there are four (4) general classes of membership within PORAC: Active, Retired, Reserve and Limited.

 ACTIVE MEMBERSHIP: Employee organizations, a majority of whose membership consists of peace officers as defined in Section 830 et seq. and public officers as defined in Section 831 et seq. of the Penal Code.